walterhiggins/ScriptCraft/src/docs/templates/ypgpm.md

 ## Installation

-CraftBukkit is a version of the Minecraft server software which allows easy addition of 'Mods' and extensions to Minecraft.
-ScriptCraft is a 'Mod' for use with CraftBukkit.
-Adding Mods to Minecraft can be difficult but CraftBukkit makes it easy.
+CanaryMod is a version of the Minecraft server software which allows easy addition of 'Mods' and extensions to Minecraft.
+ScriptCraft is a 'Mod' for use with CanaryMod.
+Adding Mods to Minecraft can be difficult but CanaryMod makes it easy.
 Follow these steps to Install ScriptCraft on your computer...

-1. [Download and install CraftBukkit][dlbuk2] (choose either Recommended, Beta or Development) .
-Then follow the [Bukkit Installation Instructions][bii].
-(Tip: You can grab the very latest version of bukkit from the [alternative versions list][dlbuk2])
+1. [Download and install CanaryMod][dlcm] (choose either Recommended, Beta or Development) .
+Then follow the [CanaryMod Installation Instructions][cmadmin].

-2. Start the CraftBukkit server, then once it has started up, stop it by typing 'stop'.
-If you go to the craftbukkit folder (see step 1) you should see some new files and subfolders.
+2. Start the CanaryMod server, then once it has started up, stop it by typing 'stop'.
+If you go to the CanaryMod folder (see step 1) you should see some new files and subfolders.

 3. [Download the latest version of the ScriptCraft Mod][sc-plugin].
-Then copy the ScriptCraft.jar file to the `craftbukkit/plugins` folder (This folder won't be created until you run Bukkit for the first time (see previous step).
+Then copy the ScriptCraft.jar file to the `plugins` folder (This folder won't be created until you run CanaryMod for the first time (see previous step).

-4. Start up the craftbukkit server again (see [instructions for starting the server][bii]).
+4. Start up the CanaryMod server again (see [instructions for starting the server][cmadmin]).

-5. In the CraftBukkit command window type `op {your_username}` and hit enter, replacing {your_username} with your own minecraft username.
+5. In the CanaryMod command window type `op {your_username}` and hit enter, replacing {your_username} with your own minecraft username.
 This will give you `operator` access meaning you can perform more commands than are normally available in Minecraft.
-You should make yourself a server operator (Server operators have full privileges for the server) permanently by editing the craftbukkit/ops.txt file and adding your username (one username per line).
+You should make yourself a server operator (Server operators have full privileges for the server) permanently by editing the ops.txt file and adding your username (one username per line).

-6. In the CraftBukkit command window type `js 1 + 1` and hit enter.
+6. In the CanaryMod command window type `js 1 + 1` and hit enter.
 You should see `> 2` .

 ...
 Congratulations!
 You just installed your own Minecraft Server with the ScriptCraft Mod and are now ready to begin programming in Minecraft.